Long-range Coulomb interactions and nonhydrodynamic behavior in thermal quenches in spin ice: Monte Carlo Simulations

 \subsubsection{Truncated interactions}

-In Fig.~\ref{fig: truncated Coulomb} we plot the various monopole densities for an identical thermal quench for the case of truncated interactions between monopoles.
+In Fig.~\ref{fig: truncated Coulomb} we plot the various monopole densities for an identical thermal quench for the case of truncated interactions between monopoles in classical spin ice [i.e., Eq.~\eqref{eqn:CSI-truncated-Hamiltonian}].
 A metastable plateau remains present in the dynamics of the system, and once again the behaviour of the monopole densities tells us that it is clearly due to noncontractible pairs.
-The plateau however occurs at substantially lower densities and the onset occurs at later times when compared with the long-range interacting system.
+The plateau however occurs at substantially lower densities and the onset occurs at later times when compared with the corresponding long-range interacting system, Eq.~\eqref{eq: long range case}, in Fig.~\ref{fig: Coulomb vs dipolar}.

 The decay of the monopole density at long times collapses for a range of temperatures upon rescaling the time axis by a Boltzmann factor $\exp(\Delta/T)$, as illustrated in the inset of Fig.~\ref{fig: TruncScale}, confirming that the thermally activated decay of noncontractible pairs is again responsible for the eventual demise of the plateau at a time $\tau_\text{nc} \sim \exp(\Delta/T)$.
 Once a given pair has separated, the two constituent monopoles may find each other and annihilate by performing a random walk, the shortest of which is around a single hexagonal plaquette.
-Since the noncontractible pairs do not interact beyond a fixed, finite separation, the energy barriers are $\delta$-distributed about $\Delta$ and the decay of the plateau is a perfect exponential.
+Since the noncontractible pairs do not interact beyond a fixed, finite separation, the energy barriers are $\delta$-distributed about $\Delta$.